Enalapril, tablets 10 mg 20 pcs

 Interaction

-Enhances the effect of ethanol, slows excretion of Li+.
+Enhances the effect of ethanol, slows down the excretion of Li+.

-Hypotensive effect is decreased by NSAIDs including selective COX-2 inhibitors, estrogens; it is increased by diuretics, other hypotensive drugs (beta-adrenoblockers, methyldopa, nitrates, BMCC, hydralazine, prazosin), drugs for general anesthesia, ethanol.
+The hypotensive effect is reduced by NSAIDs, incl. selective COX-2 inhibitors, estrogens; enhance – diuretics, other antihypertensive drugs (beta-blockers, methyldopa, nitrates, BMCA, hydralazine, prazosin), drugs for general anesthesia, ethanol.

-Potassium-saving diuretics and potassium-containing drugs increase the risk of hyperkalemia.
+Potassium-sparing diuretics and potassium-containing drugs increase the risk of developing hyperkalemia.

-Drugs that cause bone marrow suppression increase the risk of neutropenia and/or agranulocytosis.
+Drugs that cause bone marrow suppression increase the risk of developing neutropenia and/or agranulocytosis.

-When concomitant use of ACE inhibitors and gold drugs for parenteral use (sodium aurothiomalate) a symptom complex including facial hyperemia, nausea, vomiting and decrease in blood pressure has been described.
+With the simultaneous use of ACE inhibitors and gold preparations for parenteral use (sodium aurothiomalate), a symptom complex has been described, including facial flushing, nausea, vomiting and decreased blood pressure.

 Immunosuppressants, allopurinol, cytostatics increase hematotoxicity.